buildtesters/buildtest/docs/contributing/maintainer_guide.rst

 4. Maintainers can request user to put meaningful commit if author has not provided a meaningful message (i.e ``git commit --amend``)

-5. All incoming PRs should be label by maintainer to help sort through PRs.
-Trafico and Pull Request bot will label PRs with additional labels, the maintainers are responsible for labeling PRs based on functionality.

-6. Maintainers are requested that committer name and email is from a valid Github account.
+5. Maintainers are requested that committer name and email is from a valid Github account.
 If not please request the committer to fix the author name and email.

-7. All incoming PRs should be pushed to ``devel`` branch, if you see any PR sent to any other branch please inform code owner to fix it
+6. All incoming PRs should be pushed to ``devel`` branch, if you see any PR sent to any other branch please inform code owner to fix it

 Release Process